Glasgow Cup: History

 The Glasgow Football Association Cup was once seen as an important competition, on a par with the League or the Scottish Cup.
 It was contested by the senior clubs in the Glasgow area, with the winners receiving a globular silver trophy.
 The competition was dominated by the old rivals of Celtic and Rangers, but the others, Clyde, Partick Thistle, Queen's Park and the now defunct Third Lanark all enjoyed relative success.

 The competition's status diminished after World War II, with European competitions seeming more attractive and important, and the nationwide Scottish League Cup providing a new distraction for clubs and supporters and a rival for fixture dates.
 The competition was normally played early in the season, until 1960.
-After the demise of the similar Glasgow Merchants Charity Cup, the Glasgow Cup fixtures would be put in any available space with the final being played at the end of the season.
+After the demise of the similar Glasgow Charity Cup, the Glasgow Cup fixtures would be put in any available space with the final being played at the end of the season.

 After 1971, the Glasgow Cup was not played until it was re-introduced for the 1974–75 season, but it was generally seen as unappealing, and was even left incomplete on occasion; otherwise the final was often held over until the beginning of the following season.
 In the event of a Celtic v Rangers final, both would still usually put out full-strength first teams.
 This remained the case up to 1986 when a crowd of over 40,000 saw Rangers take the trophy with a 3–2 win over Scottish champions Celtic, courtesy of an Ally McCoist hat-trick, to give manager Graeme Souness his first trophy days after taking charge.
 After that, it essentially became a reserve team tournament.
 Rangers retained the trophy the following season in another old rivals final; only 15,000 were there to watch what were effectively two reserve teams.
 The following season's contest was never completed.
 Officially there were no suitable dates available to fit in ties; in reality, the competition had become irrelevant.
 In 1988 the competition was abandoned, and the final edition was played out in 1989 with Partick Thistle becoming the final winners of the competition in its original format.